Climacrux/docs.cdrplatform.com/src/pages/docs/removal-method.md

 We must be careful to plant only native species (no mono-cultures) and ensure that there is no deforestation happening before planting trees.

+#### How many trees?

+We purchase the planting of trees but how do we turn this into kg of CO₂ removed?

+- We use an average CO₂ sequestration rate of 10.875kg of CO₂/tree/year.
+- We only take the first 5 years of the trees' carbon sequestration into account.
+What gets sequestered after this is a gift to our planet and we don’t sell that.
+- To mitigate chances of loss due to disease or fires we double plant (meaning we buy double the number of trees that we need to).

+Therefore for every two trees we purchase we assign a removal value of 54.375kg (10.875kg \* 5 years).

+More information on the [logic and references behind these numbers](https://carbonremoved.com/learn/forestation/) is available via our sister project - Carbon Removed.

 ### Direct air capture and storage (DACS)

 Direct air capture uses large fans to pull ambient air over filters that capture carbon dioxide.
 This highly concentrated carbon dioxide can then be stored to produce negative emissions.